igorline/slither_wiki/Vulnerabilities-Description.md

 Bob calls `kill` and destruct the contract.

 ### Recommendation
-Protect the access to all sensitive functions.
+Protect access to all sensitive functions.

 ## Uninitialized state variables